-(b) If a copy of such standards or a sample report have been provided for the Department's review, if such standards are widely used, and if all other criteria and requirements described in this section are satisfied, the Department will also accept copies of reports commissioned or required by the primary lender for a proposed transaction, which have been prepared in accordance with:
+(g).
+If a copy of such standards or a sample report have been provided for the Department's review, if such standards are widely used, and if all other criteria and requirements described in this section are satisfied, the Department will also accept copies of reports commissioned or required by the primary lender for a proposed transaction, which have been prepared in accordance with:

-- (1) Fannie Mae's criteria for Physical Needs Assessments; - (2) Federal Housing Administration's criteria for Project Capital Needs Assessments; - (3) Freddie Mac's guidelines for Engineering and Property Condition Reports; - (4) USDA guidelines for Capital Needs Assessment; or - (5) Standard and Poor's Property Condition Assessment Criteria: Guidelines for Conducting Property Condition Assessments, Multifamily Buildings.
+(1) Fannie Mae's criteria for Physical Needs Assessments;

+(2) Federal Housing Administration's criteria for Project Capital Needs Assessments;

+(3) Freddie Mac's guidelines for Engineering and Property Condition Reports;

+(4) USDA guidelines for Capital Needs Assessment.

-(c) The Department may consider for acceptance reports prepared according to other standards which are not specifically named in subsection (b) of this section, if a copy of such standards or a sample report have been provided for the Department's review, if such standards are widely used, and if all other criteria and requirements described in this section are satisfied.
+.(h) The Department may consider for acceptance reports prepared according to other standards which are not specifically named in subsection (g) of this section, if a copy of such standards or a sample report have been provided for the Department's review, if such standards are widely used, and if all other criteria and requirements described in this section are satisfied.

-(d) The PCA shall be conducted by a Third Party at the expense of the Applicant, and addressed to TDHCA as the client.
-Copies of reports provided to the Department which were commissioned by other financial institutions should address TDHCA as a co-recipient of the report, or letters from both the provider and the recipient of the report should be submitted extending reliance on the report to TDHCA.
-The PCA report should also include a statement that the person or company preparing the PCA report will not materially benefit from the Development in any other way than receiving a fee for performing the PCA.
+(i) The PCA shall be conducted by a Third Party at the expense of the Applicant, and addressed to Texas Department of Housing and Community Affairs as the client.
+Copies of reports provided to the Department which were commissioned by other financial institutions should address Texas Department of Housing and Community Affairs as a co-recipient of the report, or letters from both the provider and the recipient of the report should be submitted extending reliance on the report to Texas Department of Housing and Community Affairs.

+(j) The PCA report must include a statement that the individual and/or company preparing the PCA report will not materially benefit from the Development in any other way than receiving a fee for performing the PCA.
+Because of the Department's heavy reliance on the independent cost information, the provider must not be a Related Party to or an Affiliate of any other Development Team member.
 The PCA report must contain a statement indicating the report preparer has read and understood the requirements of this section.